 - 05 January 2021: Third national lockdown in England starts.

 Since Dec 18, 2020, the British Government has placed Alert Level 4 lockdown restrictions.
-Therefore, everyone must stay at home unless travelling for a very limited set of reasons, including for work.
+Therefore, everyone must stay at home unless travelling for an extremely limited set of reasons, including for work.
 Accordingly, travelling for a holiday is not permitted under alert level 4 in the UK.

 As immigration and visa services are an essential service, therefore, a person can still travel to attend appointment and enrol biometrics during Covid-19 pandemic.